Uniqueness of quasi-Einstein metrics on 3-dimensional homogeneous manifolds: Introduction

-One of the motivation to study $m$-quasi-Einstein metrics on a Riemannian manifold $(M^n,\,g)$ is its closed relation with warped product Einstein metrics, see e.g. \cite{case}, \cite{csw} and \cite{hepeterwylie}.
-For instance, when $m$ is a positive integer, $m$-quasi-Einstein metrics correspond to exactly those $n$-dimensional manifolds which are the base of an $(n+m)$-dimensional Einstein warped product.
-One fundamental ingredient to understand the behavior of such a class of manifold is the $m$-Bakry-Emery Ricci tensor which is given by where $f$ is a smooth function on $M^n$ and $\nabla ^2f$ stands for the Hessian form.
+One of the motivation to study quasi-Einstein metrics on a Riemannian manifold $(M^n,\,g)$ is its closed relation with warped product Einstein metrics, see e.g. \cite{case}, \cite{csw} and \cite{hepeterwylie}.
+From notable books as \cite{besse} and \cite{Barrett} classifying or understanding the geometry of Einstein warped products is definitely a fruitful problem.
+Indeed, from \cite{kk} under suitable condition, $m$-quasi-Einstein metrics correspond to exactly those $n$-dimensional manifolds which are the base of an $(n+m)$-dimensional Einstein warped product.
+For comprehensive references on such a theory, we indicate for instance \cite{besse}, \cite{csw}, \cite{kk} and \cite{WW}.

+One fundamental tool to understand the behavior of such a class of manifold is the $m$-Bakry-Emery Ricci tensor which is given by where $f$ is a smooth function on $M^n$ and $\nabla ^2f$ stands for the Hessian form.

-This tensor was extended recently , independently, by Barros and Ribeiro Jr \cite{brG} and Limoncu \cite{limoncu} for an arbitrary vector field $X$ on $M^n$ as follows: where $\mathcal{L}_{X}{g}$ and $X^{\flat}$ denote, respectively, the Lie derivative on $M^n$ and the canonical $1$-form associated to $X.$
+This tensor was extended recently, independently, by Barros and Ribeiro Jr \cite{brG} and Limoncu \cite{limoncu} for an arbitrary vector field $X$ on $M^n$ as follows: where $\mathcal{L}_{X}{g}$ and $X^{\flat}$ denote, respectively, the Lie derivative on $M^n$ and the canonical $1$-form associated to $X.$